era86/era86.github.io/_drafts/2020-02-27-quickstart-docker-compose-rails-app.markdown

 mkdir project/web/
 {% endhighlight %}

-The Rails application is in its own folder to keep the `project` folder framework-agnostic.
-In the future, we can add other applications to the project as needed.
+The Rails application is in its own folder to keep the `project` folder framework-agnostic, in case there are other applications we want to add in the future.

 ### Create Dockerfile